-- (a) When overtime work is necessary, it will, wherever reasonably practicable, be so arranged that employees have at least 10 consecutive hours off duty between the work of successive days or shifts, including overtime. - (b) An employee working overtime, other than a casual employee, is entitled to 10 consecutive hours off duty between the termination of work on one day and the commencement of work on the next day, without loss of pay for ordinary hours. - (c) If, on the instructions of the employer, an employee referred to in clause 15.3(b) does not receive 10 consecutive hours off duty, the employee is entitled: - (i) to be paid at a rate of 200% of the minimum hourly rate for their classification until being released from duty; and

-(ii) Upon being released from duty, to be absent until they have had at least 10 consecutive hours off duty, without loss of pay for rostered ordinary hours during their absence.
+- (a) When overtime work is necessary, it will, wherever reasonably practicable, be so arranged that employees have at least 10 consecutive hours off duty between the work of successive days or shifts, including overtime. - (b) An employee, other than a casual employee, who works so much overtime between the termination of their ordinary work on one day and the commencement of their ordinary work on the next day, that they have not had at least 10 consecutive hours off duty between those times, will be released after completion of such overtime, until they have had 10 consecutive hours off duty without loss of pay for ordinary working time occurring during such absence - (c) If, on the instruction of the employer, an employee resumes or continues to work without having had 10 consecutive hours off duty, they will be paid at the rate of double time of the minimum hourly rate applicable to their classification and pay point until released from duty for such period.
+The employee will then be entitled to be absent until they have had 10 consecutive hours off duty without loss of pay for rostered ordinary hours occurring during the absence - (b) An employee working overtime, other than a casual employee, is entitled to 10 consecutive hours off duty between the termination of work on one day and the commencement of work on the next day, without loss of pay for ordinary hours. - (c) If, on the instructions of the employer, an employee referred to in clause 0 does not receive 10 consecutive hours off duty, the employee is entitled: - (i) to be paid at a rate of 200% of the minimum hourly rate applicable to their classification and pay point for their classification until being released from duty; and - (ii) Upon being released from duty, to be absent until they have had at least 10 consecutive hours off duty, without loss of pay for rostered ordinary hours during their absence.